mkandemirr/G4DCP/README.md

 # Geant4 Detector Construction Pattern (G4DCP)
 G4DCP is a new detector construction strategy for creating flexible detector setups in Geant4 applications.
-The elements of G4DCP, in conjunction with G4VUserDetectorConstruction, the abstract class provided by Geant4, constitute an elegant template for detector setups.
+The elements of G4DCP, including G4VUserDetectorConstruction, the abstract class provided by Geant4, constitute an elegant template for detector setups.
+The figure below summarizes the structure of G4DCP in a UML diagram.
 <br>
 <br>